igorkasyanchuk/rails_db/README.md

 Visit **`http://localhost:3000/rails/db`** and you will see your database tables and SQL editors.

 ## Customization

-If you want to customize gem run in console:
+If you want to customize gem(create initializer) run in console:

     rails g rails_db initializer